 It was amazing.
 Incredible.
 Eye-opening.
 All of it.
 It definitely changed me.
 I’m more aware.
 More informed.
 It was not just a time to travel for fun; I learned so much about so many cultures — more than I would have ever done in a traditional study abroad.
 I was forced to adapt to cultures unlike my own in a very short amount of time, as we were only in each country for 3 to 6 days.

 Myself and the 530 other students on my voyage all became world travelers in four months.
 We circumnavigated the globe!
 This past December 14 marked exactly one year since the experience of a lifetime ended … and there isn’t one day that passes that I don’t wish I could do it all over again.

-Juliana Zipay is a current senior at the University of Pittsburgh who will be graduating in May 2011 with a BA in Communication and minors in Theatre Arts and Film Studies as well as a certificate in Children’s Literature.
-She plans to attend graduate school to work toward a Master of Library and Information Sciences degree.
-Her interests include, but are definitely not limited to, social networking, coffee, traveling, learning, and sleeping (whenever she can).
+About Juliana Zipay: Julia is a 2011 graduate of the University of Pittsburgh with a BA in Communication and minors in Theatre Arts and Film Studies as well as a certificate in Children’s Literature.
+Her interests include, but are definitely not limited to, social networking, coffee, traveling, learning and sleeping (whenever she can).